 - People may not like to share their initial thoughts with others.

 The Nominal Group Technique (NGT) works well if your audience is already somewhat familiar with the topic you're discussing.
-When I've done it with complete novices, we usually end up with something very basic and obvious.
+When I've done it with complete novices, we usually end up with something basic and obvious.